 - Mechanical dehumidifiers are similar to refrigerators and HVAC units in that they use coils and condensers.
 Air moves past a coil, which condenses airborne moisture.
 This moisture is then transferred into a water tank.
 Peltier dehumidifiers use the thermoelectric effect to reduce the humidity level in your home.

 - Where you place dehumidifiers is important.
-Be sure to place your dehumidifier where it can do the most good, such as the basement or another area of the house prone to humidity.
+Be sure to place your dehumidifier where it can do the best, such as the basement or another area of the house prone to humidity.

 - Windows can be a huge source of moisture in your home.
 Retrofitting your windows with storm windows or adding plastic film to your windows can help, as can weatherstripping and caulking your windows.